-So, you want some of those BEAUTIFUL plush velvet pumpkins with the ‘80s shoulders’, but just can’t fathom the price tag?
+So, you want some of those BEAUTIFUL plush velvet pumpkins with the ‘80s shoulders’, but just can’t fathom the price for your everyday fall decor?
 Well, sweet friends, today I’m going to share how to diy velvet pumpkins just like the pros, for less than $5 each!
 Let’s learn how to make velvet pumpkins!

 Last year about this time, while visiting all my fave blogs, I came across a blog hop (just like I did this year) that took my breath away!
 I sat and stared at the screen of Stonegable’s blog, then hopped to Shabbyfufu’s blog and stared again, and then hopped to Thistlewood Farm’s blog and stared some more.

 I’m talkin’ PLUSH VELVET PUMPKINS!!!

 And not just any old velvet pumpkins… these had “shoulders”!

 Padded shoulders… like the women wore in the ’80s!